Francis deSouza: IMlogic

-DeSouza left Microsoft in 2001 and founded IMlogic, where he served as CEO and grew the company into the market leading provider of instant messaging security.
+DeSouza left Microsoft in 2001 and founded IMlogic, where he was CEO and grew the company into the market leading provider of instant messaging security.

 Symantec

 DeSouza joined Symantec through the company's acquisition of IMlogic in February 2006.
-DeSouza served as president of products and services at Symantec until November 11, 2013.
+DeSouza was president of products and services at Symantec until November 11, 2013.
 He led the research, product management, engineering, customer support and operations for Symantec's offerings, which generated $6.73 billion in revenue in FY11.

 Illumina

-DeSouza became president and chief executive officer of Illumina on July 5, 2016, and has served on Illumina's board of directors since November 2013.
-Prior to becoming president and CEO in July 2016, he served as President of Illumina from November 2013 to July 2016.
-He was responsible for Illumina's business units and for developing, marketing, selling and supporting the company's products.
-DeSouza joined Illumina in November 2013.
+DeSouza was appointed president of Illumina, Inc. in November 2013, leading the company in envisioning, developing, and producing products.
+In 2016, he was also appointed CEO.
+On June 11, 2023, DeSouza announced that he was leaving Illumina.

+SynthLabs

+DeSouza co-founded SynthLabs in July 2023, a startup developing technology for an auditable, transparent and robust AI alignment platform.
+SynthLabs' investors include Microsoft's M12 and First Spark Ventures.

 Board member

-He served on the Board of Directors of Citrix Systems from December 2014 to June 2016.

-In February 2018 deSouza was elected to the Board of Directors of The Walt Disney Company.
+deSouza is on the Board of Directors of Deel Inc. He was on the Board of Directors of The Walt Disney Company from February 2018 to April 2024.

+and Citrix Systems from December 2014 to June 2016.